Berlin

 Train (Airport Express)30 min3,80 €Efficient but no heavy luggage

-Rental car35-50 min40-60 €/dayUseless in city, expensive parking
+Rental car35-50 min40-60 €/dayUseless in town, expensive parking

 The palaces (Adlon, Ritz-Carlton, Louisa's Place) offer private shuttles with driver: Mercedes S-Class or V-Class for families, 30-50 € surcharge over a standard taxi but impeccable service (personalised welcome, water and press on board).

 In town, no need for a car: Berlin has a dense public transport network (U-Bahn metro, S-Bahn, trams, buses).
-Palaces provide unlimited transport cards (Berlin WelcomeCard, 30-40 € for 72h) that also include museum discounts.
+Palaces provide unlimited transport passes (Berlin WelcomeCard, 30-40 € for 72h) that also include museum discounts.

 Visa and formalities: no visa for EU nationals, passport or ID card suffice.
 For non-EU travellers, check Schengen conditions.